thguss/thguss/README.md

 # SoHyeon Kim 👀

-🐤 To be Growing Backend Developers
+🐤 To be Growing Backend Developer

 ### Skills / I've used ..